joyent/nodejs-advisory-board/meetings/2015-03-23/minutes.md

 **CW:** Definitely agree and are working toward that.
 Any suggestions as to how to improve?
 **Travis:** Would be easier to find on the Node.js website.
 You have to dig to find it and if this is the future direction it should be featured more prominently.
 **TF:** We can definitely put it on the homepage and the site is open to contributions from the community.
-**Nathan:** Homepage seems to have out-of-date list to meeting notes.
+**Chris:** Homepage seems to have out-of-date list to meeting notes.
 Maybe the process of posting or linking to notes needs to be automated.
 **TF:** We can look into that.
 Right now the site is auto-generated but some parts are still manual.
-**Nathan:** As someone who writes Node.js exclusively it’s important for me to know what’s happening and unfortunately Google is the best place to find what I need.
+**Chris:** As someone who writes Node.js exclusively it’s important for me to know what’s happening and unfortunately Google is the best place to find what I need.
 **DC:** Agreed.
 We can do better.
 **DS:** We’ve been looking for more people to engage with the Community WG.
-If Travis and Nathan are interested, would love to have them get involved.
+If Travis and Chris are interested, would love to have them get involved.
 **BB:** Maybe we should get rid of the private section of the meeting, or minimize it.
 **DS:** I support that, too.
-**Nathan:** The way to bring things to the AB was an email address deep in the charter.
+**Chris:** The way to bring things to the AB was an email address deep in the charter.
 It might be good to surface that.
 **CW:** The GH repo was another avenue to provide feedback.
 **TM:** Should we be doing something on twitter, too?
-**Nathan:** Sure.
+**Chris:** Sure.
 **SH:** We can tweet when new notes are posted, etc.